gamesbook/protograf/docs/source/additional_commands.rst

 Example 1.
 ~~~~~~~~~~

-To retrieve games with ID's 1, 2 and 3:
+To retrieve games which have the ID's 1, 2 and 3:

 .. code:: python